 Prepared by Brooklyn Chamber of Commerce and Brooklyn Historical Society

-Founded in 1918, the Brooklyn Chamber of Commerce was, even then, a “modern” organization that spoke to the needs of Brooklyn’s business community.
+Founded on February 6, 1918, the Brooklyn Chamber of Commerce was, even then, a “modern” organization that spoke to the needs of Brooklyn’s business community.
 The early Chamber saw itself as protector and promoter of the commercial and industrial interests of the city, which would develop and keep alive an active, civic spirit, and guard and improve the living conditions and social welfare of the citizens of the community.

 One of the Chamber’s earliest efforts to link business and community began in 1922 with the Manufacturers Industrial Show highlighting Brooklyn’s leading producers.
 Held at the 23rd Regiment Armory, the exposition involved more than 200 Brooklyn manufacturers.
 The show attracted thousands of Brooklynites each day, with one afternoon set aside for visits by students and teachers of high schools and technical schools.